 Center is a combined Solid Waste & Fleet maintenance facility

-Later this month, the City of Spokane will host a grand opening and provide tours of its new combined Solid Waste Management & Fleet maintenance facility, known as the Spokane Central Service Center.
-The celebration is set for Tuesday, Aug.
-18, at 11 a.m. at the new building at 915 N. Nelson.
+During Earth Week, the City of Spokane will break ground on its new combined Solid Waste Management & Fleet maintenance facility, known as the Nelson Service Center.
+The celebration is set for Friday, April 25, at 11 a.m. at the building site at 915 N. Nelson.

-Among other things, the new facility will enable the City to convert its solid waste fleet to compressed natural gas (CNG) from diesel fuel, a move that’s both environmentally and financially responsible.
-The City already has received its first CNG trucks and has put a couple into service.
+Among other things, the new facility will enable the City to convert its solid waste fleet to compressed natural gas from diesel fuel, a move that’s both environmentally and financially responsible.

-Construction on the two-story, 57,500-square-foot Nelson Service Center began in the spring of 2014.
-The $16.5 million facility is located on the south side of a 32-acre, City-owned site in the Chief Garry Park Neighborhood that’s west of Nelson and north of Broadway.
+Construction on the two-story, 57,500-square-foot Nelson Service Center is expected to continue until late summer or early fall of 2015.
+The facility, which will cost about $14 million, will be located on the south side of a 32-acre, City-owned site in the Chief Garry Park Neighborhood that’s west of Nelson and north of Broadway.

 The City used a design-build approach for the facility.
 Garco Construction and Bernardo Wills Architects LLC, both of Spokane, are the building’s contractor and designer.
 This is the first design-build project undertaken by the City.
 The City selected the design-build approach to speed construction time and maintain better control over costs.